 - Link Resolver (optional): This is a route in your app that Prismic will use to build your website's URLs.
 By default, apps built with the @prismicio/vue package will use /preview, which is the default setting.

 Note that you can add multiple previews in your repo settings.
 For instance, you can have one preview for your website on localhost and another for your production website.

 In Settings > Previews, you will find a script like this:

 <script async defer src="https://static.cdn.prismic.io/prismic.js?new=true&repo=your-repo-name"></script> <!-- This example script will not work unless you change the repo name. -->

-Include this script on your website.
+Include this script in your website header.